[ Use case ]

 Your AM reviews the digest.
 Adjusts the narrative if needed.
 Sends it — or schedules automatic delivery before the monthly call.
 Total time: 5 minutes.

-But maintenance contracts in 2026 cover more than WordPress updates:
+But retainers in 2026 often cover more than WordPress updates.
+Burrow reports contain what theirs structurally can’t:

-• Form health — Is the contact form actually delivering submissions?
-ManageWP can’t tell you.
-Burrow’s Forms channel captures every submission with subfield analytics — so the maintenance report includes submission volume and what visitors are asking about.
+Form health — Is the contact form actually delivering submissions?
+Maintenance dashboards can’t tell you.
+Burrow’s Forms channel captures every submission with subfield analytics.

-• Commerce health — Is the WooCommerce checkout working after that theme update?
-ManageWP can’t tell you.
+Commerce health — Is the WooCommerce or Craft Commerce checkout working after that theme update?
 Burrow’s Ecommerce channel shows order volume and checkout completion alongside the updates that might affect them.

-• Deploy correlation — Your developer pushed a code change Tuesday.
+Deploy correlation — Your developer pushed a code change Tuesday.
 Did it break anything?
-ManageWP doesn’t know about GitHub.
-Burrow shows the deploy alongside form health, commerce signals, and uptime — the operational context that connects the update to its impact.
+Burrow shows the deploy alongside form health, commerce signals, and uptime.

-• Billing and invoicing — Stripe payment failures, subscription renewals, revenue milestones.
-They’re part of the client’s operational health.
-ManageWP can’t see them.
-Burrow’s Invoicing channel includes them in the same timeline.
+Billing and invoicing — Stripe payment failures, subscription renewals, revenue milestones.
+Burrow’s Invoicing channel includes them in the same timeline so you can answer “which maintenance clients are actually profitable?”

 The business case: higher retainer pricing with better reporting